Designing your Curriculum Intent, Implementation & Impact

 This conference will be online:-

-- Kat and John are presenting via webcam, accompanied by slides and activities
+- Marc is presenting via webcam, accompanied by slides and activities

 - Opportunities for delegate questions and comments